 You can help secure the future of Treehouse by making an outright gift of cash or securities, or by making a planned gift to the Treehouse Legacy Endowment.
 A gift to the Endowment can either be unrestricted with its distributions used wherever the need is greatest, or it can be designated to particular program areas.

-For more information about giving to the Treehouse Endowment, please call Dawn Rains at 206.267.5110.
+For more information about giving to the Treehouse Endowment, please call Jessica Ross at 206.267.5116.

-The Treehouse Legacy Circle is a special group that honors and recognizes donors who have included Treehouse as a beneficiary of their estate plans.
-There is no minimum amount to be a member, as all gifts are welcome and important to Treehouse.
-In appreciation of your generosity and desire to ensure the future of Treehouse, Treehouse Legacy Circle members enjoy the following recognition and benefits:
+The Treehouse Fostering Futures Society is a special group that honors and recognizes donors who have included Treehouse as a beneficiary of their estate plans.
+In appreciation of your generosity and desire to ensure the future of Treehouse, we are pleased to honor members of this group by providing:

-For more information about planned giving and becoming a member of the Treehouse Legacy Circle, please contact our Director of Development at firstname.lastname@example.org or 206.267.5116.
+For more information about legacy giving and becoming a member of the Fostering Futures Society, please contact Jazmin Marshall at firstname.lastname@example.org or 206.267.5121.